-We value your feedback so we invite you to share your questions, comments, and suggestions about teaching and learning mathematics.
+We value your feedback so we invite you to share your questions, comments, and suggestions about LearnBop or ways you’re using LearnBop to support students in learning mathematics.
 Thanks!

 Have you seen our new eBook?